Temple Israel

 Closeup of Infant Feitleberg marker.

 Closeup of the Infant Feitleberg grave marker.
 Upon first glance, one might think the marker was made with raised lettering.
 However, this is not the case.
 The new marker was a plank of flat wood with a rounded top that had the name painted on the flat wood.
-Over the last one hundred years, the combination of sun, rain, and snow eventually wore down the wood.
-However, the weather could not wear down the wood nearly as fast under the painted areas, thus leaving what looks like a raised effect.
-For the same reason, the original wood marker was a little thicker that it currently shows.
+Over the last one hundred plus years, the combination of sun, rain, and snow eventually wore down the wood.
+However, the weather did not wear down the wood nearly as fast under the painted areas, thus leaving what appears like a raised effect.
+For the same reason, the original wood marker was a little thicker than it currently shows.

 Editor Notes